|7:30 am||Registration & Continental Breakfast|

 |4:00 pm||How a National Cost Study Can Influence Planning and Budgeting|

-Speaker(s):Using the Delaware Cost Study, this session explores strategies and tactics for (1) integrating data systems, (2) facilitating unit and institutional improvement through benchmarking activities and (3) implementing an integrated approach to planning, which offers several key advantages over traditional systems planning.
-Presenters also explore how a tuition dependent institution integrated Delaware Faculty Productivity data and institutional revenue data to develop a comprehensive view of the academic enterprise.
-Hear the process, see a visual presentation of transformed information, and understand why colleges need to intimately understand their cost structures.
+Speaker(s):Using the Delaware Cost Study, this session explores strategies and tactics for integrating data systems, facilitating unit and institutional improvement through benchmarking activities, and implementing an integrated approach to planning.
+Presenters also explain how a tuition-dependent institution integrated Delaware Faculty Productivity data and institutional revenue data to develop a comprehensive view of the academic enterprise.
+Hear how the process works, see a visual presentation of transformed information, and understand why colleges need to intimately understand their cost structures.

 John Barnshaw, University of Delaware